AlbyDR/NOIS_index/README.md

 c) quantifies overfitting based on a single error estimation, using all available observations to select the best model.

-The code NOIS_method show an example for the model approaches PLSR and SVM, but it works in an machine learning that do not apply internal feature selection.
+The code NOIS_method show an example for the model approaches PLSR and SVM, but it works in any machine learning that do not apply internal feature selection.
 The data Spectra_DF.csv can be used as a guide to test the method.